extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 For SNMP credentials:

-- Check if version is v2 or v3 accordingly lookup the credentials in the following order:
+- Check if version is v2 or v3 then lookup credentials in the following order:
 - Lookup st2 store for device specific SNMP credentials (or)
 - Lookup st2 store for group default SNMP credentials (or)
 - Code default value [SNMPV2 community string “public”]